A number of international airlines have announced the suspension of their operations to the Middle East. Here are the latest updates:

 Plus, a separate waiver applies to flights to, through, or from Cairo (CAI) and Tel Aviv (TLV), covering passengers who bought tickets by February 27 and were scheduled to travel between February 28 and March 10.

-Sky Express: All scheduled flights from Athens International Airport (ATH) to Ben Gurion International Airport (TLV), as well as flights from Ben Gurion International Airport (TLV) to Athens International Airport (ATH), have been cancelled up to and including Wednesday, 1 April.
+Sky Express: All scheduled flights from Athens International Airport (ATH) to Ben Gurion International Airport (TLV), as well as flights from Ben Gurion International Airport (TLV) to Athens International Airport (ATH), have been canceled up to and including Wednesday, 16 April.
 Passengers can change their ticket for free to a future flight on the same route (departure date until December 31, 2026) or cancel their booking and receive a credit voucher, corresponding to the value of the ticket, valid for one year, both options available via “MANAGE MY BOOKING” The airline also offers booking cancellation and refund alternatives by contacting [email protected].

-TAP Air Portugal is canceling its flights to Tel Aviv until March 29 (inclusive).
+TAP Air Portugal is canceling its flights to Tel Aviv until May 31 (inclusive).

-LOT Polish Airlines: According to the latest update on March 19, "due to the current situation in the Middle East", the company has cancelled flights to/from Dubai (DXB) until March 28; to/from Riyadh (RUH) until April 30; to/from Tel Aviv (TLV) until May 31; and to/from Beirut (BEY) from March 31 to April 30.
+LOT Polish Airlines: According to the latest update on March 31, "due to the current situation in the Middle East", the company has cancelled flights to/from Dubai (DXB) until March 28; to/from Riyadh (RUH) until June 30; to/from Tel Aviv (TLV) until May 31; and to/from Beirut (BEY) from March 31 to May 30.

 "Operational decisions are made with the utmost care for our passengers and crew, as we continuously monitor developments and adjust our flight schedule to current conditions.
 We act in line with the recommendations of the European Union Aviation Safety Agency (EASA), and safety remains our priority."

-• to and from Dubai and Riyadh until March 20, 2026 inclusive (i.e. until March 21, 2026 for flights departing from Dubai).
+• to and from Dubai and Riyadh until May 3, 2026 inclusive

-Air Canada: As of March 19, flights to and drom Dubai remain suspended until April 30, 2026, inclusive.
+As of March 19, flights to and drom Dubai remain suspended until April 30, 2026, inclusive.
 Similarly, flights to and from Tel Aviv are cancelled until May 2, 2026, inclusive.

 Passengers can use the website tool to retrieve their booking in order to change their flight for free.
 For cancelled flights, the airline will contact passengers directly with their options, including the full refund alternative.